department-of-veterans-affairs/vagov-content/pages/disability/compensation-rates/special-monthly-compensation.md

 | **Spouse receiving Aid and Attendance** | $156.32 | $156.32 | $156.32 | $156.32 | $156.32 |

 <span id="smc-n-s-how"></span>
-<h5>How to find your monthly compensation rate using these tables</h5>
+<h5>How to use these tables to find your monthly payment</h5>

-Start with the "Basic SMC rates" table.
+Start with the "basic special monthly compensation rates" table.
 Find the dependent status in the left column that best describes you.

 Then look for your SMC letter designation in the top row.
-Where your dependent status and SMC letter meet, you'll find your monthly compensation rate.
+Where your dependent status and SMC letter meet, you'll find your monthly payment.

-<b>For example:</b> If you were a Veteran with a dependent spouse and no dependent parents or children, and you had an SMC-N 1/2 classification, your monthly compensation rate would be <b>$5,227.05</b>.
+<strong>For example:</strong> If you were a Veteran with a dependent spouse and no dependent parents or children, and you had an SMC-N 1/2 classification, you'd receive <strong>$5,227.05</strong> each month.

-**If you have a spouse who's receiving Aid and Attendance**
+<strong>If you have a spouse who's receiving Aid and Attendance</strong>

-Look at the "Added amounts" table.
-Take the amount that matches your disability rating and add it to your base rate to get your total monthly compensation rate.
+First find your basic SMC rate.
+Then look at the "added amounts" table.
+Add the amount that matches your disability rating to your basic rate to get your total monthly payment.

-<b>For example:</b> If you were a Veteran with one spouse who was receiving Aid and Attendance, and you had an SMC-N 1/2 designation, you would start with the rate of $5,227.05 for a Veteran with spouse (no parents or children).
+<strong>For example:</strong> If you were a Veteran with one spouse who was receiving Aid and Attendance, and you had an SMC-N 1/2 designation, you would start with the basic rate of $5,227.05 for a Veteran with spouse (no parents or children).
 Then you would add the $156.32 rate for a spouse receiving Aid and Attendance.

-So your total monthly rate would be $5,227.05 + $156.32 = <b>$5,383.37</b>. <br>
+Your total monthly payment would be $5,227.05 + $156.32 = <strong>$5,383.37</strong>. <br>
 <br>
 <a href="/pension/aid-attendance-housebound/">Learn more about Aid and Attendance and Housebound allowances</a>